 Your heart races.
-You see something lurking the shadows.
+You see something lurking in the shadows.
 Beads of sweat form on your chest, and adrenaline courses through your veins.

 Ghost stories can be so scary they feel real.